eblerjana/pangenie/README.md

 `` conda env create -f environment.yml``
 `` conda activate pangenie``
 ``mkdir build; cd build; cmake .. ; make``

+Note: we have observed that sometimes it is necessary to set ``export PKG_CONFIG_PATH="<path-to-miniconda>/miniconda3/envs/pangenie/lib/pkgconfig"``   before building the software.

+## Runtime and memory usage

+Runtime and memory usage depend on the number of variants genotyped and the number of haplotypes present in the graph.

+[//]: # "
+With the data described here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1, PanGenie ran in xx hours walltime using 24 cores (xx CPU hours) and used XX GB RAM.
+"
+The largest dataset that we have tested contained around 16M variants, 64 haplotypes and around 30x read coverage.
+Using 24 cores, PanGenie run in 2 hours (25.9 CPU hours) and used 139 GB of RAM.

 ## Usage
 Genotyping can be run as shown below.
 Required arguments are short read sequencing reads in FASTQ-format, the reference genome in FASTA-format and a fully-phased, multisample VCF-file that contains a panel of known haplotypes.